-1. Subdivide surface (floor or wall) into 36 equal squares per 100 square feet of area by striking five equidistant dividing lines from each of two adjacent sides.

-- 2. These dividing lines intersect at twenty-five points. - 3.
+- 1. Subdivide surface (floor or wall) into 36 equal squares per 100 square feet of area by striking five equidistant dividing lines from each of two adjacent sides. - 2.
+These dividing lines intersect at twenty-five points. - 3.
 Number these intersections consecutively in a serpentine configuration. - 4.
 Use red numerals for odd numbers, black numerals for even numbers. - 5.
 Omit number 13 which falls in the center of the total area. - 6.
 Sample odd points at one sampling period, even points at the next sampling period. - 7.
-For areas greater than 100 square feet, extend grid to include entire area.

-8. For areas smaller than 25 square feet, divide the areas into twenty-five equal squares (sixteen intersections).
-Sample eight even-numbered or odd-numbered intersections at each sampling period.

-9. For areas between 25 and 100 square feet, divide into 36 equal squares as in #1.

-10. Mark plates with intersection numbers.
+For areas greater than 100 square feet, extend grid to include entire area. - 8.
+For areas smaller than 25 square feet, divide the areas into twenty-five equal squares (sixteen intersections).
+Sample eight even-numbered or odd-numbered intersections at each sampling period. - 9.
+For areas between 25 and 100 square feet, divide into 36 equal squares as in #1. - 10.
+Mark plates with intersection numbers.

-Products supplied in 90 mm LL dishes are used in general microbiological procedures or for monitoring the finger hygiene ("finger dabbing").
+Products supplied in 90 mm LL dishes are used for monitoring the hygiene in penicillin filling rooms by the air sampling or sedimentation methods.
 The 90 mm LL plates contain 25 grams of medium and are used in laminar air flow cabinets.
-The large amount of medium reduces the evaporation and shrinkage caused by the air flow venting (see PERFORMANCE CHARACTERISTICS AND LIMITATIONS OF THE PROCEDURE for further information).
-Products supplied in 150 mm dishes are generally used in air sedimentation procedures.
+The large amount of medium reduces the evaporation and shrinkage caused by the air flow venting.
+Place plates with lids removed in the area under test.
+Exposure time must be validated internally.
+Avoid excessive desiccation of the media which may be enhanced by ventilation!

-Incubate inoculated plates at 30 to 35 ° C and at 20 to 25° for up to 5 days or as required.
+Incubate plates at 30 to 35° C for up to 5 days or as required.